jrlangford/deepdream-docker/README.md

 ```
 <hostname>:8888
 ```
-Now you can access the `deepdream` directory and open the notebook `dream.ipynb` Follow the notebook's intructions to try deep dream.
+Now you can access the `deepdream` directory and open the notebook `dream.ipynb`i.
+Follow the notebook's intructions to try deep dream.

-The first run takes longer since the repo's images are fetched from the docker hub.
+The first run takes longer since the repo's container images and a deep neural network model are fetched from the docker hub.

-##Stop IPython
+##Stop Jupyter
 ```
 $ ./stop.sh
 ```